Social Work (2 year accelerated route for relevant graduates) - BSc (Hons)

 Additional mandatory costs

-Criminal Record check and Occupational Health Screening costs
+Criminal Records Checks and Occupational Health Screening Costs

 This course is subject to Protection of Children and Vulnerable Adults (2003) legislation.
-Applicants whose place is confirmed require an Enhanced Access Northern Ireland Criminal Record check due to the nature of social work.
-This currently costs £33.
-This check happens in advance of becoming a student and may be repeated prior to two practice learning placements the during the 3 year training cycle.
+Applicants with a firm offer require an Enhanced Access Northern Ireland Criminal Records check due to the nature of social work.
+This will cost approximately £33 GBP.
+This Criminal Records check happens in advance of becoming a student and may be repeated prior to practice learning placements during the 3-year training cycle.

-Occupational Health Screening is required in advance of becoming a student (those with confirmed places).
-Costs associated with this are currently £35 for initial health screening with an additional £50 charge should vaccinations be required.
-A further Hepatitis B vaccination may be required if a student is allocated a placement in a clinical or hospital setting at an additional cost of £90.
-Please note these are 2023/24 prices that are subject to change for 2024/25.
+Occupational Health Screening is required in advance of becoming a student (those with firm offers).
+Costs associated with this currently are approximately £35 GBP for initial health screening with an additional approximately £50 GBP charge if vaccinations are required.
+A further Hepatitis B vaccination may be required if a student is allocated a placement in a clinical or hospital setting at an additional cost of approximately £90 GBP.
+Please note this is 2025/26 prices that are subject to change in 2024/25.

 It is important to remember that costs associated with accommodation, travel (including car parking charges) and normal living will need to be covered in addition to tuition fees.